 Under traditional Medicaid programs, health care services are made available to low-income individuals in an uncoordinated manner.
-These individuals typically have minimal access to preventative care such as immunizations and access to primary care physicians is limited.
+These individuals typically have minimal access to preventive care such as immunizations and access to primary care physicians is limited.
 As a consequence, treatment is often postponed until medical conditions become more severe, leading to higher utilization of costly emergency room services.
-In addition, providers are paid on a fee-for-service basis and lack incentives to monitor utilization and control costs.
+In addition, providers are paid on a feefor-service basis and lack incentives to monitor utilization and control costs.

-In response, most states have implemented Medicaid managed care programs to improve access to coordinated health care services including preventive care and to control health care costs.
+In an effort to provide improved, more uniform and more cost-effective care, most states have implemented Medicaid managed care programs.
+Such programs seek to improve access to coordinated health care services, including preventive care, and to control health care costs.
 Under Medicaid managed care programs, a health plan is paid a predetermined payment per enrollee for the covered health care services.
 The health plan, in turn, arranges for the provision of such services by contracting with a network of providers who are responsible for providing a comprehensive range of medical and hospital services.
-The health plan also monitors quality of care and implements preventive programs, and thereby strives to improve access to care while more effectively controlling costs.
+The health plan also monitors quality of care and implements preventive programs, thereby striving to improve access to care while more effectively controlling costs.

 Over the past decade, the federal government has expanded the ability of state Medicaid agencies to explore, and, in many cases, mandate the use of managed care for Medicaid beneficiaries.
 If Medicaid managed care is not mandatory, individuals entitled to Medicaid may choose either the fee-for-service Medicaid program or a managed care plan, if available.
-According to information published by the Centers for Medicare and Medicaid Services, from 1996 to 2001, managed care enrollment among Medicaid beneficiaries has increased from 13.3 million to 20.8 million.
 All states in which we operate have mandated Medicaid managed care programs in place.